Fast Track to Marketing and Selling a Home

 Does your seller live in a cookie-cutter neighborhood?

 It can be hard to make a home stand out among properties that are essentially the same.
-Any unique quality you can suggest to the seller to differentiate it from the others will draw a buyer’s eye.
+Any unique quality you can suggest to the seller to differentiate it from the others will draw a buyer’s attention.

 This doesn’t always mean spending thousands of dollars on renovations.
 Suggest smaller projects that make a big difference (like a new roof or a fresh coat of paint).
-Your seller may have to roll up those sleeves and do some landscaping here and there, but it will definitely enhance the curb appeal.
+Your seller may have to roll up those sleeves and do some landscaping here and there, but it will enhance the curb appeal.

 First impressions are key.